Thelymitra jacksonii

-Thelymitra jacksonii, commonly called the Jackson's sun orchid, is a species of orchid in the family Orchidaceae and endemic to the south-west of Western Australia.
+Thelymitra jacksonii, commonly called Jackson's sun orchid, is a species of orchid in the family Orchidaceae and endemic to the south-west of Western Australia.
 It has a single erect, flat, leathery leaf and up to twelve dark golden brown flowers with yellow streaks and blotches.
 The column has broad, spreading wings with a wide fringe.

 Description

 Thelymitra jacksonii is a tuberous, perennial herb with a single erect, flat, leathery, lance-shaped to egg-shaped leaf 50-150 mm long and 20-40 mm wide.
 Up to twelve dark golden brown flowers with yellow streaks and blotches, 25-50 mm wide are borne on a flowering stem 150-250 mm tall.
 The sepals and petals are 12-25 mm long and 6-8 mm wide.
 The column is golden brown near its base, orange near the tip, 6-8 mm long and 3-4 mm wide.
 The column has broad, spreading, deeply fringed wings.
 The lobe on the top of the anther has a tip resembling a mudskipper.
 The flowers are scented, insect pollinated and open on hot days.
 Flowering occurs from December to January.